19greg96/MonoGFX/README.md

 ## Installation

 ### Arduino
-Clone this repo to your arduino librarry folder.
+Clone this repo to your arduino library folder.

 ### Other
-Clone this repo, add src/ to include directories and source directories.
+Clone this repo, add `src/` to include directories and source directories.

 ## Usage